bhekumuzithabethe/django-crud-operations/README.md

 ---

 ## Installation

-1. Create a virtual environment
+1. Create a virtual environment.<br>
 From the root directory, run:
 ```
 python -m venv venv
 ```

-1. Activate the virtual environment
+2. Activate the virtual environment.<br>
-From the root directory, run:
+From the root directory, run: <br>
 On macOS:
 ```
 source venv/bin/activate
 ```

-On Windows
+On Windows:
 ```
 venv\scripts\activate
 ```

-1. Install required dependencies
+3. Install required dependencies.<br>
 From the root directory, run:
 ```
 pip install requirements.txt
 ```

-1. Create an admin user to access the Django Admin interface From the root directory, run:
+4. Create an admin user to access the Django Admin interface.<br>
+From the root directory, run:
 ```
 python manage.py createsuperuser